claczny/VizBin/README.md

 $ make install
 ```

-This is included in travis continuous integration script - `build-windows` job in `.travis.yml`.
+This is included in travis' continuous integration script - `build-windows` job in `.travis.yml`.

-## osx
+## OSX

-To create osx binary file on linux we need to perform cross-compiling the application.
-We use [osxcross](https://github.com/tpoechtrager/osxcross) tool for that.
-Unfortunately installation is not straightforward because we require Mac OS X SDK.
-You can download it after accepting license from this [url](https://download.developer.apple.com/Developer_Tools/Xcode_10.3/Xcode_10.3.xip).
+To create a binary file for OSX on Linux, we need to cross-compile the application.
+We use [osxcross](https://github.com/tpoechtrager/osxcross) for that.
+Unfortunately, the installation is not as straightforward as for the Windows binary because we require the Mac OS X SDK.
+However, you can download it after accepting the [SDK license](https://download.developer.apple.com/Developer_Tools/Xcode_10.3/Xcode_10.3.xip).
 The setup can be finished by executing (assuming that `Xcode_10.3.xip` file is in your `$HOME` directory):

 ```
 sudo apt-get update